rsynnot/magic-lists-for-navidrome/SETUP.md

 - Verify network connectivity between MagicLists and Navidrome

 ### AI Curation Not Working
-- Ensure `AI_API_KEY` is set correctly
+- Ensure `AI_PROVIDER` and `AI_API_KEY` are set correctly (if required)
+- For Groq: Check your API key from https://console.groq.com/
-- Check OpenAI API key has sufficient credits
+- For OpenRouter: Check your API key has sufficient credits
+- For Ollama: Ensure Ollama server is running (`ollama serve`)
 - Application will fall back to play-count based selection

 ### Docker Issues